User Guide

 The backend section configures how to run ``pybaram``.

-Currently, ``pybaram`` can be running on CPU and there is only 'backend-cpu' section.
+Currently, ``pybaram`` runs only on the CPU and there is only 'backend-cpu' section.

 [backend-cpu]